 Unfortunately, hurricanes can bring calamity.
 Over the last 30 years, the United States has experienced many strong, dangerous, and destructive hurricanes.
 These tropical storms have caused damage in the tens of billions of dollars, displacement from homes, and, worst of all, casualties.

-The list bellow outlines the most destructive hurricanes we’ve seen in North America over the last quarter century.
+The list below outlines the most destructive hurricanes we’ve seen in North America over the last quarter-century.

 5. Hurricane Andrew (1992)

 Summary: When it struck in 1992, Hurricane Andrew was the most destructive hurricane in American history.
 It is responsible for $26.5 billion of damage, or $44.4 billion in 2017 currency.
 When adjusted for inflation, Andrew ranks as the third costliest hurricane in history.

 Path of the hurricane: This hurricane formed as a tropical wave in the central Atlantic Ocean before rapidly intensifying and moving over the Bahamas, South Florida, the Gulf of Mexico, and finally, Louisiana.

 Intensity: Andrew peaked as a Category 5 hurricane while traveling over the Bahamas and South Florida on August 23.